monavahdat/Customers-Clustering/README.md

 # Welcome to my portfolio
-There are some projects that contain in this repository.
+Here you can see the title of some projects that are in this repository.
 1. The Handwritten Digit Recognizer using MNIST data
 2. Customers Clustering and Sentiment and Time Analysis using Brizillian e-commerce dataset